Abita Mystery House

 The Capitol Park Museum displays many facets of Louisiana's history.

-Interesting Arts and Culture Exhibitions
+Interesting Arts & Culture Exhibitions

 Kentwood is Britney Spears' hometown, so it’s only fitting for the local museum to pay tribute to her signature glitz and glam.
 The Kentwood Museum has its own Britney Spears exhibit, featuring a stage replica of her HBO concert special, made with 600 vibrant lights and thousands of intricate parts.
 Also on display is a replica of Britney's childhood bedroom set along with a variety of memorabilia and awards.